RuberDuck9/ryft-16/README.md

 - NEQ [0000000000001111] : compare the values stored the at the addresses specified by arguments 1 and 2, if they are not equal, sets the counter value to the one typed out in argument 3
 - GRT [0000000000010000] : compare the values stored the at the addresses specified by arguments 1 and 2, if the value of argument 1 is greater than that of argument 2, sets the counter value to the one typed out in argument 3
 - LES [0000000000010001] : compare the values stored the at the addresses specified by arguments 1 and 2, if the value of argument 1 is less than that of argument 2, sets the counter value to the one typed out in argument 3
-- CAL [0000000000010001] : push the current counter value to the stack and then jump to the address typed out in argument 3, arguments 1 and 2 should be NULL for this instruction
+- CAL [0000000000010001] : push the current counter value + 1 to the stack (to prevent infinite loops) and then jump to the address typed out in argument 3, arguments 1 and 2 should be NULL for this instruction
 - RET [0000000000010001] : pop the top value off the stack and set the counter equal to that value, all other arguments are NULL for this instruction
 - HLT [1111111111111111] : stop the system clock, all other arguments are NULL for this instruction

 ### Example Assembly Commands:

-- imm 437 NULL reg4
+- imm 437 NULL reg4 -> save 437 in reg4
-- cpy reg3 NULL reg2
+- cpy reg3 NULL reg2 -> copy the value in reg3 and save it in reg2
-- add reg0 reg1 reg2
+- add reg0 reg1 reg2 -> add the values in reg0 and reg1 and save it in reg2
-- sub reg0 reg1 reg2
+- sub reg0 reg1 reg2 -> subtract the value in reg1 from reg0 ad save it in reg2
-- mlt reg0 reg1 reg2
+- mlt reg0 reg1 reg2 -> multiply the value in reg0 and reg1 and save the product in reg2
-- div reg0 reg1 reg2
+- div reg0 reg1 reg2 -> divide the value in reg0 by the value in reg1 and save the quotient in reg2
-- and reg0 reg1 reg2
+- and reg0 reg1 reg2 -> and each bit of reg0 and reg1 together, save the result in reg2
-- orr reg0 reg1 reg2
+- orr reg0 reg1 reg2 -> or each bit of reg0 and reg1 together, save the result in reg2
-- nor reg0 reg1 reg2
+- nor reg0 reg1 reg2 -> nor each bit of reg0 and reg1 together, save the result in reg2
-- str reg2 NULL 5
+- str reg2 NULL 5 -> store the value in reg2 to address 5 in ram
-- psh reg3 NULL NULL
+- psh reg3 NULL NULL -> push the value in reg3 to the stack
-- pop NULL NULL reg5
+- pop NULL NULL reg5 -> pop the top value off the stack and save it in reg5
-- rst NULL NULL NULL
+- rst NULL NULL NULL -> set the counter value to 0
-- gto NULL NULL 27
+- gto NULL NULL 27 -> set the counter value to 27
-- eql reg0 reg1 4
+- eql reg0 reg1 4 -> if the values in reg0 and reg1 are the same, set the counter value to 4
-- neq reg0 reg1 4
+- neq reg0 reg1 4 -> if the values in reg0 and reg1 are not the same, set the counter value to 4
-- grt reg0 reg1 4
+- grt reg0 reg1 4 -> if the value in reg0 is greater than the value in reg1, set the counter value to 4
-- les reg0 reg1 4
+- les reg0 reg1 4 -> if the value in reg0 is less than the value in reg1, set the counter value to 4
-- cal NULL NULL 7
+- cal NULL NULL 7 -> save the current counter value to the stack and set the counter value to 8 (7+1)
-- ret NULL NULL NULL
+- ret NULL NULL NULL -> pop the top value off the stack and set the counter equal to whatever it is
-- hlt NULL NULL NULL
+- hlt NULL NULL NULL -> stop the system clock

 ### Register Addresses: